fdgbt/42_lem_in/README.md

 ## Expected Results

 ## Install
-Create or update both programs ("push_swap" and "checker") from sources.
+Create or update the "lem-in" program from sources.

 ```
 make
 ```

 ## Reinstall
-Recompile completely both programs.
+Recompile completely the program.

 ```
 make re